mediative/mesos-stack/README.md

 # Mesos Cluster

-Scripts to configure a Mesos cluster using Mesos and Mesosphere components.
+Scripts to configure a Mesos cluster using Mesos and Mesosphere services.
 The main features are:

  - Mesos master running the Marathon and Chronos frameworks